 Thetis was hauled-out at 1450.
 Another year of cruising was over.
 While the boat was transported to her winter resting place I walked to the office and greeted Irene the ever helpful administrator, Tassos, and finally Angelos and Mastro Michalis.
+I also asked them to arrange for a rented car.
 By that time Thetis was on her stands.
 I connected her to the yard’s AC, turned on the MacBook, and send e-mails to the family advising them that Thetis has just stopped being a boat and is now a camper!

 I felt too tired to do very much.
 I rested, read, and listened to some music.
 In the evening I had a hot shower at the yard’s facilities.
 Everything appeared to me that it was moving, especially the shower stall.

 I then walked to the Archontiko taverna which is right across from the airport.
 But it was shut.
 Back to the boat I made an omelet, washed the dishes, and called it a night.
 It was windy, now definitely force 6.
 There was a lot of rattling and it was not warm inside the boat.

 Tuesday October 18, 2016

 The night was very windy.
 The shaking of the boat woke me up around 3:30.
 I read for a while and then went back to bed.